 The rise of the conservation moment saw a shift with the controversial Gordon and Franklin Dam Blockade in the 1980s.
 This led to the establishment of the Tasmanian Wilderness World Heritage Area much of which you can visit, and explore today.

 Images: Ocean Beach and The Franklin River Nature Trail

 Today, families can enjoy a range of outdoor activities from Corrina to the Gordon River, and over the Mountains through to Tullah.
 There is an abundance of adventure and fun to be had, with many new memories to be made and childhood moments, fondly remembered.

 - Trial Harbour

 Images: Montezuma Falls and Heritage Landing on the Gordon River

 Expect to pay anything from $85 - $300+ a night at any of the five West Coast towns.
-Price depends on the time of year and type of accommodation.
+The price depends on the time of year and the type of accommodation.
 Accommodation wise the West Coast is the at catering to families with the majority of places to stay offering self-contained facilities or at least a well-equipped kitchenette.
 Each of the towns offers a unique experience, and you should base where you stay on the type of activities or highlights your family is interested in.